Karalyn MacWilliam, Personal Injury Lawyer

-Karalyn is a member of the Klein Lawyers personal injury practice, advocating on behalf of plaintiffs who have been injured in motor vehicle and other accidents.
+Karalyn is a member of the Klein Lawyers personal injury practice group.
+She manages plaintiff personal injury and medical malpractice cases.
 With a wealth of trial experience in both Provincial and Supreme Court, she is passionate about helping plaintiffs achieve fair compensation for their injuries.
-A firm believer in the value of the negotiation process, her practice is to make full efforts at resolving cases while running every case on the assumption that it will eventually proceed to trial.
+A firm believer in the value of the negotiation process, Karalyn’s practice is to make full efforts at resolving cases while running every case on the assumption that it will eventually proceed to trial.
 Her strong work ethic and competitive spirit have earned her success in both arenas.

 Prior to attending law school, Karalyn achieved a Bachelor of Arts degree in Philosophy and Political Science from the University of Alberta.
 She then completed her law degree at the University of Victoria and was called to the bar in 2010 after articling at a criminal defence firm.
 She began her legal career as a drug prosecutor with the Public Prosecution Service of Canada in Surrey, BC before transitioning into personal injury in 2013.
 She has been with Klein Lawyers since 2015.